JjayTTP/2022TTP-Application-Project/README.md

 For now, this project will be an MVP (Minimum Viable Product) that you can continue to enhance throughout your journey as a developer.

 # Examples
-These sample project is far from perfect.
+Below are some sample websites.
+These may be a lot more intricate with a lot more elements than what is expected for.
+These are here to give you ideas on how to move forward.
 You do not need to copy any specific feature here.
 You can and should use your own creativity!

 [Carlos Martinez (he/him)](https://carlosmartinez.dev/)